rajdeepsr2007/React-Burger-Builder-With-Authentication/README.md

 ## About The Project
 Build And Order Your Customized Burger<br>
 Features:<br>
-1.Authentication
+1.Authentication<br>
-2.Add and remove ingredients and visualize them on the screen 3.View order summary
+2.Add and remove ingredients and visualize them on the screen<br>
+3.View order summary<br>
-4.Checkout with order details
+4.Checkout with order details<br>
-5.View previous orders
+5.View previous orders<br>

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).